Iso-latte/JavaGameExample/README.md

-# JavaGameExample
+# Java Game "Dodge A Block"
-A java game using only java built in packages.
+##A Java game using only Java built in packages.